 Maestro Carlo Ponti is known for taking audiences of all ages on musical journeys of unique interpretive depth.

-Ponti was awarded Italy’s Premio Galileo Award in 2006 for exceptional musical achievement.
-In the United States, he was the recipient of the 2008 Artistic Achievement Award from the Virginia Waring International Piano Competition and the 2009 Spirit of Hope Award from the Childhelp Foundation for his contributions to the advancement of young musical talent throughout the world.
-In 2011 the Roman City Council also bestowed upon him and his family the Lupa di Roma Prize on the heels of an orchestral performance honoring film producer Carlo Ponti, Sr.
+Maestro Ponti was awarded Italy’s Premio Galileo Award in 2006 for exceptional musical achievement.
+In the United States, he was the recipient of the 2008 Artistic Achievement Award from the Virginia Waring International Piano Competition and the 2009 Spirit of Hope Award from the Childhelp Foundation for his contributions to the development and advancement of young musical talent throughout the world.
+In 2011 he was co-recipient of the Lupa di Roma Prize in Rome, and received the Premio Civitas 2014 award in Naples, Italy.

-As guest conductor, Ponti has appeared with the Simon Bolivar Symphony Orchestra, Orquesta de Valencia, Slovak Philharmonic Orchestra, Orchestre Philharmonique de Strasbourg, Orchestra del Maggio Musicale Fiorentino, Roma Sinfonietta Orchestra, Orchestra del Teatro di San Carlo, Verbier Festival Orchestra, Orquesta Sinfonica de Galicia, Orquesta Sinfonica de Mineria, Pro Arte Orchestra, Winnipeg Symphony Orchestra, Ural Philharmonic, Moscow Chamber Orchestra, Budapest Strings Chamber Orchestra, Cyprus Symphony Orchestra, Napa Valley Symphony, Budapest Concert Orchestra, UCLA Philharmonia and American Youth Symphony.
+He has also appeared with the Simon Bolivar Symphony Orchestra, Orquesta de Valencia, Slovak Philharmonic Orchestra, Orchestre Philharmonique de Strasbourg, Orchestra del Maggio Musicale Fiorentino, Roma Sinfonietta Orchestra, Coro e Orchestra del Teatro San Carlo, Verbier Festival Orchestra, Orquesta Sinfonica de Galicia, Orquesta Sinfonica de Mineria, Pro Arte Orchestra, Winnipeg Symphony Orchestra, Ural Philharmonic, Moscow Chamber Orchestra, Budapest Strings Chamber Orchestra, Cyprus Symphony Orchestra, Napa Valley Symphony, Budapest Concert Orchestra, UCLA Philharmonia, Sphinx Symphony Orchestra and American Youth Symphony.